 Celebrate summer with this delightful Japanese dessert called Anmitsu!
 It’s a Japanese wagashi dessert with kanten jelly, fruits, mochi, sweet red bean paste, green tea ice cream and a good drizzle of black sugar syrup.

-Looking for a new Japanese summer dessert to try?
+Looking for a different Japanese summer dessert to enjoy?
 Try this traditional dessert called Anmitsu (あんみつ).
 It’s made with kanten jelly topped with various toppings.
 You can make the jelly ahead of time and the rest of dessert is just to assemble.
 It’s a perfect chilled dessert that does not require baking!

 What is Anmitsu?